Some people love the summertime. Others can’t wait for the heat to break.

 - Not sweating, even if it’s hot out

-Wear sunscreen and hats.
+8. Wear sunscreen and hats.

-Caregivers, family, and friends can gently remind loved ones about applying sunscreen and help them put it on, when necessary.
-Hats are also a great idea, especially for those with light-colored hair and those with only distant memories of a full head of hair.
+Caregivers, family, and friends can gently remind loved ones about applying sunscreen.
+Help them put it on when necessary.
+Hats are also a great idea, especially for those with light-colored hair.
+(And for those who have only distant memories of a full head of hair!)

-Apply bug spray.
+9. Apply bug spray.

-If you enjoy outdoor activities in the summer months, such as walking or gardening, make sure to wear weather-appropriate clothing and protective gear.
+If you enjoy outdoor activities in the summer months, like walking or gardening, make sure to wear weather-appropriate clothing and protective gear.
 It is also important to keep track of time.
-Do not stay out for long periods, and make sure to drink even more water than usual — before, during, and after your time outside.
+Do not stay out for long periods.
+And make sure to drink even more water than usual — before, during, and after your time outside.

 Also consider getting outdoor exercise earlier in the morning, or later in the evening, when the sun is not at its peak.